zbentley/atjob-tinybackup/README.md

 ### Goals

-- Easy to use for anyone who can open a terminal.
+- Be easy to use for anyone who can open a terminal.
+- Be easy to install: a single script file is all that should be needed.
 - Remain as simple as possible.
 Single files are backed up to single locations.
 - Dependencies should be either omnipresent (Python), or very easy to install.
 - Should not disturb, lock, or otherwise modify data being backed up.